Design history · Conceptual poster design

 1985

-Poster for the 25th anniversary of Amnesty International, the London-based human rights organisation founded in 1961.
-The composition uses figure-ground reversal: two hands positioned so that the negative space reads as a cage while the positive space reads as open, releasing palms.
-The poster was reproduced across Amnesty's international campaigns throughout the 1980s and is held in several major poster collections.
+Poster for the 25th anniversary of Amnesty International.
+The composition uses figure-ground reversal: two hands positioned so the negative space between the fingers reads as a cage, while the hands themselves read as open, releasing palms.
+The image works because both readings are simultaneous — the cage is never absent even when you see the hands.
+The poster was reproduced across Amnesty's international campaigns and is held in several major poster collections.

-Amnesty International, 25 Years (1985). · People's Graphic Design Archive (Letterform Archive); public repository of design history; dimensions represent display max, higher-res available via archive site. · AU statutory
+Amnesty International, 25 Years (1985).
+Figure-ground reversal poster. · People's Graphic Design Archive (Letterform Archive); statutory educational licence. · AU statutory

 Influence & legacy